arda92a/arda92a/README.md

 <div align="center">

 ### 🎉 Fun Fact of the Day
-*"The first domain name ever registered was symbolics.com in 1985! 🌐"* 😄
+*"The fastest supercomputer can perform 1 quintillion calculations per second! ⚡"* 😄

 **⭐ If you like what you see, consider starring some repositories! ⭐**